 It is critical that the maximum junction temperature T{JMAX} of 150°C is not exceeded.
-T{JMAX} can be determined from the power derating curves by using P{DMAX} and the PC board foil area.
+T{JMAX} is a function of P{DMAX} and the PC board foil area.
 By adding copper foil, the thermal resistance of the application can be reduced from the free air value of θ{JA} , resulting in higher P{DMAX} values without thermal shutdown protection circuitry being activated.
-Additional copper foil can be added to any of the leads connected to the LM4901.
+Additional copper foil can be added to any of the leads connected to the LM4992.
 It is especially effective when connected to V{DD} , GND, and the output pins.
-Refer to the application information on the LM4901 reference design board for an example of good heat sinking.
+Refer to the application information on the LM4992 reference design board for an example of good heat sinking.
 If T{JMAX} still exceeds 150°C, then additional changes must be made.
 These changes can include reduced supply voltage, higher load impedance, or reduced ambient temperature.
 Internal power dissipation is a function of output power.
 Refer to the Typical Performance Characteristics curves for power dissipation information for different output powers and output loading.